programminghistorian/ph-submissions/lessons/dealing-with-big-data-and-network-analysis-using-neo4j.md

 and the ensuing news scandals throughout the world shows how important understanding relationships between people and organizations can be.

-By the end of this lesson you will be able to construct, analyze and visualize networks based on big --- or just inconveniently large --- data.
-The final section of this lesson contains code and data to illustrate the key points of this lesson.

 This tutorial will focus on the [Neo4j graph database](https://neo4j.com/), and the [Cypher query language](https://neo4j.com/developer/cypher-query-language/) that comes with it.